Campeonato Carioca 2012

 Pindaro was an all-time great playing for Flumiense.
 Together with Castilho and Pinheiro, he formed a great defensive unit for the club in the late 1940's and early 1950's.
 The club won the Copa Rio in 1952.
 It was an intercontinental tournament, involving teams from Europe.
 Despite being a top defender, he did not attend the World Cup Finals in 1950.

 CB: Pinheiro (Brazil)

 Pinheiro held the second highest appearance record for Fluminense.
 He was involved with over 600 games.
 Pinheiro was Rio de Janeiro's champion in 1951 and 1959, Rio's 1952 Cup, Rio-São Paulo Tourney in 1957 and 1960, as well as several other lesser-known titles.
 Before Fluminese, he played for Americano.
 At the club, he played for many position, including goalkeeper.
 He earned 17 caps, attending the WC Finals in 1954.

 Born in 1955, Edinho played 45 times for Brazil.
 He went to three World Cup Finals: 1978, 1982 and 1986.
 He was the captain of the 1986 team.
 Edinho was also in the team which finished fourth at the 1976 Summer Olympics.
 He spent most of his career with Fluminense, but also played with Flamengo and Fluminense FC.
 In Europe, he played with Udinese in Italy and Gremio.

 CB: Ricardo Gomez (Brazil)

-He started his career with Fluminense at home before joining Benfica in 1988.
+Ricardo Gomez started his career with Fluminense at home before joining Benfica in 1988.
 He would then join Paris St.Germaine in 1991.
 He went to play in Italia 1990, where Brazil was known for their defensive tactics.
 In 1994, he was selected as the captain for USA 1994.
-However, he was injured at the last minute and did not attend the WC Finals.
+However, he was injured before the Finals and did not attend the World Cup Finals.